DrewThomasson/ebook2audiobookXTTS/README.md

 ### Usage

 Navigate to the script's directory in the terminal and execute one of the following commands:
+If you have any trouble getting it to run in Windows then it should run fine in WSL2

 Basic Usage:
 ```bash